nikhilmopidevi/nikhilmopidevi.github.io/_posts/2017-10-22-HTTPS for WebSockets App on AWS.markdown

 var socket = io.connect();
 {% endhighlight %}

 When a URL is not specified, as in this case, **Socket.io** uses the domain and port from the current web page.
-More info [here](https://stackoverflow.com/a/28264959/2924577).
+More info in this [StackOverflow answer](https://stackoverflow.com/a/28264959/2924577){:target="_blank"}.

 Resolve all the errors and HTTPS should be working.